STAR Kids Program Support Unit Operational Procedures Handbook

 3500, Transition from Medically Dependent Children Program to Adult Programs

-All STAR Kids members begin transition activities at age 15 and periodically meet with a transition specialist to plan their transition to an adult program.
+All STAR Kids members begin transition activities at 15 and periodically meet with a transition specialist to plan their transition to an adult program.

 A person receiving Medically Dependent Children Program (MDCP), private duty nursing (PDN) or Prescribed Pediatric Extended Care Center (PPECC):